apostrophecms/docs/docs/reference/module-api/module-overview.md

 Camel-case names will be converted to kebab case names for the URL: `newestThing` becomes `newest-thing` in the route URL.

-You can also use a completely custom URL path by starting the name of the route with a forward slash (`/`).
-If you do so, nothing will be prefixed to it and it will not be converted to kebab case.
+Beginning the name of a route with a forward slash (`/`) will allow you to create a completely custom URL path.
+Custom URL paths will not be prefixed or converted to kebab case.

 ```javascript
 // modules/product/index.js